THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 There are two surprisingly well-stocked grocery stores in walking distance, and even a bakery.
 And, VERY EXCITING, I saw my first dugong.
 These marine mammals are the Indo Pacific version of the manatee.
 I spotted my dugong in the morning, and just barely caught sight of its tail as it dove down.
 No pictures to share, sorry!

 Kyle really wanted to do a tour to Nokanhui Atoll, and with it being one of the top 5 things to do in the Isle of Pines, New Caledonia, we readily agreed.
-We booked a trip through Nuuana Sarl, who arranged transport to Vao for us to meet the boat.
-We climbed onboard and took off!
+It is a great day tour from Île des Pins.

 Another top 5 thing to do in the Isle of Pines is the Natural Swimming Pools.
 We booked the transport through the Hotel Kou-Bugny in Kuto Bay, where we met the shuttle at 10:30 am.
 The drive to the pool took about 15 minutes, you pay $200 CFP per person, and then another 15 minutes to walk to the pool.
 We picked out a spot on the sand under a tree, geared up, and went for a snorkel.